xenit-eu/dynamic-extensions-for-alfresco/documentation/Extension_Point_Content_Model.md

 # Content Model

 Dynamic Extensions provides a convenient way of registering custom content models with the Alfresco Data Dictionary.
-(See the <a href="http://wiki.alfresco.com/wiki/Data_Dictionary_Guide">Data Dictionary Guide</a> for more info on content models.)
+(See the <a href="https://docs.alfresco.com/5.0/concepts/content-modeling-about.html?m=2">Content Modeling</a> for more info on content models.)

 To have XML content models registered automatically, place them in this location in your extension:

-<code>/META-INF/alfresco/models</code> <a href="https://github.com/laurentvdl/example-dynamic-extension/tree/master/src/main/resources/META-INF/alfresco/models">See example project</a>
+<code>/META-INF/alfresco/models</code> <a href="https://github.com/xenit-eu/example-dynamic-extension/tree/master/src/main/resources/META-INF/alfresco/models">See example project</a>

 When Dynamic Extensions installs an extension it scans for the presence of XML files in this folder and registers/updates the content models with the Data Dictionary.
 Uninstalling an extension does not remove the model as this would cause the model to disappear during restarts.